 Emma arrived in Darwin, Northern Territory in 2008 by boat and had spent many years previously to this sailing on traditional rigs in Tropical locations where she became familiar with edible and native produce, and the stories and people that connect and use the plants.
 She is a nature lover and artist with a background in horticulture and tropical environmental science, working as a plant specialist and community engager.
-IN whatever stream encourages the enhancement of our connection to the natural world and particularly to our wonderful tropical home.
+In whatever stream encourages the enhancement of our connection to the natural world and particularly to our wonderful tropical home.

 Her work bridges both the worlds of art and science.

 Certificate IV in Training and Assessment